Permissions are individual access rights that you can assign when selecting a custom permission for a user.

 Global Permissions define user authorization outside the scope of any particular cluster.
-Out-of-the-box, there are two default global permissions:
+Out-of-the-box, there are three default global permissions:

-Note: You cannot create, update, or delete Global Permissions.
+You cannot update or delete the built-in Global Permissions.

 Global Permission Assignment